 As Community members and SRMPIC staff grabbed their free movie popcorn, others decided they needed just a bit more of the delicious snack.
 Harkins Theaters' food truck sold additional bags of popcorn and snacks.

 The night's festivities came to an end with a cumbia contest.

-The Sinquah Family Hoop Dancers thanked the Salt River Pima-Maricopa Indian Or ian One Wav Sky performed inside of the Round House Cafe during lunchtime.
-Their hour-long set featured

-Community for allowing them to perform for the attendees during the evening. original songs from their latest project and covers of rock classics.
+The Sinquah Family Hoop Dancers thanked the Salt River Pima-Maricopa Indian Community for allowing them to perform for the attendees during the evening.